 Assumption 1 then states that an increase in the complementarity parameter, γ , increases the acquirer's profit, whereas the profit for a non-acquirer (i.e. greenfield investor) decreases.
 These profit effects may emerge from direct effects on productivity, or by indirectly affecting firms' optimal actions in the period-one product market game (\mathbf{x}^), or affecting these actions by affecting firms' investment in new assets in period two ($\boldsymbol{\kappa}^$).
 The size of these effects depends on the strength of the complementarities between MNEs' firm-specific assets and the domestic assets.
 For example, the combination of an MNE's strong brand name and the acquired firm's knowledge of the market or strength in distribution may provide the acquiring MNE with a strong market position.
-If the brand name of the domestic assets is locally very strong, the strategic value of the assets will also be high.
-Or, if the domestic assets are sold at an early stage, the acquirer may gain a strong first-mover advantage, thereby building up a dominant position in the product market.14
+If the brand name of the domestic assets are sold at an early stage, the acquirer may gain a strong first-mover advantage, thereby building up a dominant position in the product market.15